nablang/nablang/doc/nabla/custom-syntax.md

 To make the following mixed use comfortable, literals are designed to be noun-like, so inputs are put to the left side instead of the right side.

     :puts $file $line $1

+Use macros from other namespace

+    # macros search Net::HTTP first, then search Net, then search top level
+    using Net::HTTP
+      ...
+    end

 [design NOTE]: since literals are noun-like, if we need to inject some run-time variable as options, define a method on it and call. if we use a prefix notation to inject options like `{opt: 3}$foo`, then namespaced syntax require a weird tweak: `3Foo::$bar` -> `3$Foo::bar`, and doesn't help much: we don't need dynamic syntax, and most options must be determined at compile time.